catppuccin/typst/README.md

 ### Method 1: Using the install script

+This method requires that you have Python installed on your system and available in your PATH.

 1. Clone or download this repository into a directory on your system.
 2. Ensure you have [Just](https://github.com/casey/just) installed on your system.
 3. Open the directory containing the repository in a commandline terminal and run the following command: